How to Set Up a POS System: A Step by Step Guide to Getting Point of Sale Software Up and Running

 Decide who will set up your POS

-There are a number of ways to go about the setup procedures of your point of sale system.
+There are a number of ways to go about setting up a point of sale system.
 You can:

 Go the DIY route

-If you have a simple store setup (e.g., all you need is an iPad), then you can likely get your POS system to function all on your own.
-Simple retail workflows typically involve launching or installing your POS software (which takes a few clicks) and entering your business details.
+If you have a simple store setup (e.g. all you need is an iPad), then you may be able to do your POS installation on your own.
+Simple retail workflows typically involve launching or installing your retail POS software (which takes a few clicks) and entering your business details.

 To make this process smoother, consider looking up video tutorials, help articles and documentation from your provider.
 If your POS vendor offers free tech support, hop on a call with their team and consult with them to determine how to best set up your point of sale system.